glowkeeper/P3D/docs/labs/week2Session1.md

 ### Hittable Spheres

-However, rather than hard-coding a `hit_sphere` function in `main.cpp`, a much better design would be to create a `hittable` abstract class in `hittable.h`, which contains a `hit` function that takes in a ray, _r_.
+However, rather than hard-coding a `hit_sphere` function in `main.cpp`, a much better design is to create a `hittable` abstract class in `hittable.h`, which contains a `hit` function that takes in a ray, _r_.
 That way, any object can be hittable, not just a sphere.

 ```
 #ifndef HITTABLE_H